opencybersecurityalliance/cacao-roaster/README.md

 ### Join us on Slack

-CACAO Roaste has a Slack channel on the OCA slack.
+CACAO Roaste has a Slack channel on the OCA Slack.
 [Join here](https://join.slack.com/t/open-cybersecurity/shared_invite/zt-1jsgt1053-oYsfBPXXChhbRO4JO5Xo1A) and say hi in #cacao-roaster.

 ## License

-*Example text*: This project is licensed under the  Aapache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+*Example text*: This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details

 # Governance